Gianmarco Zigoni: Venezia

 On 10 August 2017, Zigoni was signed by Serie B side Venezia, on a season-long loan deal with an obligation to buy.

 Serie C

-On 19 September 2020 he joined Novara on loan.
-On 30 January 2021 he was sub-loaned to Mantova.
+On 19 September 2020, he joined Novara on loan.
+On 30 January 2021, he was sub-loaned to Mantova.

 On 31 January 2022, Zigoni was sold to Serie C club Virtus Verona on a permanent transfer.

 On 9 September 2022, Zigoni moved to Juve Stabia on a one-season contract.

+On 24 August 2023, Zigoni returned to Virtus Verona for one year.

+On 26 August 2024, Zigoni joined Taranto.

 International career

 Zigoni won his first international cap in February 2009, shortly after his debut in Serie B with Treviso, being called up by Italy U-20 for a game against Austria.
 Italy lost 2–1, with Zigoni himself scoring their lone goal.

 Zigoni went on to be selected also at under-18 and under-19 level, being capped a total of 10 times and scoring 5 goals.
 Among the 5 goals, 3 of them was from 3 substitute appearances in 2010 UEFA European Under-19 Football Championship qualification.
 However Zigoni was dropped out from the squad for the elite round and the final tournament as the team already had Mattia Destro, Fabio Borini and Nicolao Dumitru as centre forwards.